aurule/Sociogram/README.md

 * customizable images for each node
 * background color/texture, with builtins like corkboard and paper
 * relationships with one or both endpoints being other relationships, like in a family tree
+* import graph data from other formats (DOT file, csv, anything supported by networkx, etc.)

 Documentation
 ============